|

 Latin name meaning "given (by God)."

-Chinese name meaning "east" or
+3-冬): Chinese name meaning

 "winter."

-Chinese name meaning "eastern sea."
+(东海): Chinese name meaning "eastern sea."

 DONNACHAIDH:

-Variant of Gaelic Donnchadh,
+Variant spelling of Irish Gaelic Donnchadh,

 meaning "brown warrior."